All Episodes

 We'll be back.

-But I was absolutely wrong about that, because you do see some nice schools.
+But I was absolutely wrong about that because you do see some nice schools.

-And what's the characteristic of some nice schools that they're privately owned, such as Marva Collins Preparatory School, Marcus Garvey School in Los Angeles, and and Ivy Leaf School in Philadelphia.
+That they're privately owned, such as Marva Collins Preparatory School, Marcus Garvey School in Los Angeles, and Ivy Leaf School in Philadelphia.

-So look, ladies and gentlemen, if you care about the poor people, as so many people say they do, then you have to be for the market and against the government.
+So look, ladies and gentlemen, if you care about poor people, as so many people say they do, then you have to be for the market and against the government.